 No student who enters in the day division may drop required first-year courses or required third-semester courses.
-No student who enters in the eveing division may drop required first-year courses or required third or fourth semester courses.
+No student who enters in the evening division may drop required first-year courses or required third or fourth semester courses.
 Other than the required courses just noted, students may drop a course before the •census date" without academic penalty or notation on the transcript.
 The census date is the 12th class day of a fall or spring semester, or the equivalent day of a summer session.

-A student may drop a course after the census date only with approval from the Associate Dean for Academic Affairs.
-If a course is dropped after the census date but before the end of the first six weeks of the fall or spring semester (or the equivalent date in summer sessions), the student receives a grade of W. If a course is dropped after the end of the first six weeks of the fall or spring semester (or the equivalent date in summer sessions), the student receives a grade of W. No student may seek to withdraw from a class after the date designated by the Registrar during the tenth week of class in the fall or spring semester (or the equivalent period in summer sessions).
+A student may drop a course after the census date only with approval from the Assistant Dean of Student Affairs.
+If a course is dropped after the census date but before the end of the first six weeks of the fall or spring semester (or the equivalent date in summer sessions), the student receives a grade of W. If a course is dropped after the end of the first six weeks of the fall or spring semester (or the equivalent date in summer sessions), the student receives a grade of W if the student was maintaining a passing grade in the course at the time of the drop; the student receives a grade of WF if the student was not maintaining a passing grade at the time of the drop.
+No student may seek to withdraw from a class after the date designated by the Registrar during the tenth week of class in the fall or spring semester (or the equivalent period in summer sessions).